towa-hi/warmancer-docs/devlog.md

   <img src="./assets/devlog1/6setup.png" alt="under construction" style="width: 10%;"/>
 </div>

+GUI for the first phase of the game.
+You must occupy all tiles of your color with pawns before starting the game and then submit your setup to the network.
+To set a Pawn on a tile, click a entry from the list and then click a tile.
+The number to the right of the pawn name is the number of remaining pawns of that type available to you.
+Clicking a occupied tile removes the pawn.
+When all pawns have been placed, you can submit your setup.

 - **A:** Click a list entry to select the type of pawn you want to place.

 - **B:** Clear board of all Pawns.